 camera and back up batteries

-snacks – you can pick up small items at the gift shops but not large amount of snacks.
+snacks – you can pick up small items at the gift shops but not a large number of snacks.
 There are grocery stores in Florida City and Homestead if you want to pack a picnic lunch.